bommezijn/bt-dating-app/README.md

 # bt-dating-app
+> Sort your future matches by movie genre 😉

 The dating app from CMD Blok Tech.
 Find a match for everyone.
 Feature is about setting the preferences to see who matches your movie preferences/